RogueRope/docs/content/concept/differences.md

 - Our sessions at Rogue Rope Camp are safe havens for discovery and growth, free from commercial pressures or expectations.
 - These meetings are designed to enhance everyone’s journey with rope, building a community that learns and evolves collectively.

-### Embracing Eros

-- At Rogue Rope Camp, we actively encourage the exploration of sexuality as a fundamental aspect of the shibari experience, steering clear of mainstream commercialization.
-- Our event is a liberated environment that breaks through conventional boundaries, allowing for a deep embrace of **eros** in rope practice.
-- We acknowledge and celebrate that **without eros, rope cannot fully realize shibari**; thus, we promote personal exploration and expression of sexuality as a natural and crucial element of the experience.

 Join us in this extraordinary setting where rope becomes a channel for emotional and erotic expression, where learning is communal, and experiences go beyond the usual, nurturing a true appreciation for the art of shibari in its most genuine form.